EmilienKopp/EnumFriendly/README.md

 ## Introduction

-EnumFriendly is a PHP package that provides a friendly interface for working with enums in Laravel applications.
+EnumFriendly is a powerful PHP package that enhances your Laravel application's enum experience.
+It provides a friendly interface for working with enums, making them more versatile and easier to integrate with TypeScript, forms, translations, and more.

+With EnumFriendly, you can:
+- Generate enum classes with a simple artisan command
+- Convert enum values to TypeScript types
+- Create form-friendly select options
+- Generate validation rules automatically
+- Access readable labels and collections
+- And much more!

 ## Installation